muratk5n/thirdwave/en/README.md

 said "the Russian city of Kursk would be covered with water and the whole world will weep over it".
 Nothing happened to the city, but the the Kursk *submarine* sank and 118 military personnel died.
-So a name and a general nationality was right, the sinking, but the scale is completely off.
+So a name and a general nationality was right, the sinking, the scale is completely off.
 How do we treat other predictions now?
 One mentions alien invasion, does that simply mean reports of alien presence being confirmed, or outright invasion?
 We don't know.